geoffroypeeters/deeplearning-101-audiomir_book/task_coverdetection.md

 - [DA-TACOS](https://github.com/MTG/da-tacos): 15.000 performances of 3000 different works

-## How we can solve it using deep learning
+## How can we solve CSI using deep learning ?

 The usual way to solve the cover version problem is to develop an algorithm that allows to compute a distance between two tracks $q$ and $r_i$, the distance should relates to their "coverness" (how much $q$ and $r_i$ are two performances of the same work-id).